By Meg LundstromLearn to manage the distractions that sap your concentration — so you can

 Rapid weight loss can be quick and easy -- if you believe the advertising claims.

 Fad diets and weight loss supplements promise a slimmer body in no time.
-And Americans want to believe those claims, spending $33 billion every year on weight loss products.
+In the U.S. alone, consumers spend $33 billion each year on weight loss products.

 Do any of these products really produce rapid weight loss?
 Are they safe?
 And what are the risks of such fast weight loss?
 WebMD took a look at some rapid weight loss claims, as well as the available evidence.